jhawe/jhawe.github.io/_posts/2019-08-08-gigabyte-aorus-bios-update.md

 * B450 AORUS PRO WIFI (rev 1.0)

-Of course, I have the first one since I built a mini-ITX system, however, when looking for the BIOS updates I neglected the 'I' completely, leading to the failed attempts of updateing the BIOS.
+Of course, I have the first one since I built a mini-ITX system, however, when looking for the BIOS updates I neglected the 'I' completely, leading to the failed attempts of updating the BIOS.

-After downloading simply the updates for the correct mobo, it all worked like a charm...
+After downloading the updates for the correct mobo, simple as that, it all worked like a charm...

 ## Summary
 Well, really only one thing to say: